rmj3197/QuadratiK/README.rst

 This ensures that any commands you run are executed within the isolated environment.

-Please note that if managing your own virtual environment externally, you do not need to use poetry shell since you will, already have activated that virtual environment and made available the correct python instance.
+Please note that if managing your own virtual environment externally, you do not need to use poetry shell since you will already have activated that virtual environment and made available the correct python instance.

 Installing Dependencies with Poetry